GreptimeTeam/demo-scene/telegraf-ingestion/README.md

 Now you're configured.
 Choose any [input plugin](https://docs.influxdata.com/telegraf/v1/plugins/) to start collecting statistics.

 A sample completed config can be found at [telegraf.conf](telegraf.conf).
-It ...
+It configures the GreptimeDB service as if it's an InfluxDB V1 server, and configures default host input statistics (CPUs, processes, memories, disks, etc.).

 Let's start the telegraf instance with this config: